pawel002/Raytracing/README.md

 Users can load a custom scene using the file called "custom.txt" placed in src/main/resources/customScene and editing values.
 To render this scene, one can simply select "custom" in the scene selector.
 The "/" character makes the parser skip this line.

+## Usage
+Using the programm is pretty straight forward, as everything is well described and user friendly.
+Below you can see a screenshot of working simulation.

 ## Renders
 All renders are available as scenes.
 ![mesh](https://github.com/pawel002/Raytracing/blob/master/renders/mesh.png)